We have practice guidance to help us modify our usual social work practice approach in the context of a measles outbreak.

 • Tamariki and rangatahi violence may be a response to their past experiences of trauma, a learnt behaviour or an indicator of unmet physical, mental and behavioural health needs.

-• The aggressive or violent behaviour can also be an indicator of the anxiety and distress te tamaiti or rangatahi are experiencing.
+• The aggressive or violent behaviour can also be an indicator of the anxiety and distress te tamaiti or rangatahi is experiencing.

 Whether there is a diagnosed disability or not, when tamariki or rangatahi are violent towards their whānau or family or within their community or school we need to separate the behaviour from the person.
 Identify key professionals and whānau or family who agree on the best way to respond to aggressive or violent behaviour.
 Identify a safety network of adults who agree to respond consistently to help te tamaiti or rangatahi.
 Tamariki or rangatahi over the age of 10 may be held accountable for very serious violent behaviour by using our youth justice process – however, tamariki under the age of 14 are more likely to be managed by a care and protection family group conference.